Thursday, 17 October 2024

 HISTORY AND INSCRIPTIONS

-It is believed that the temple belongs to the 12th-century, Chozha period.
-Since the whole temple was constructed with bricks, no inscriptions are found to prove its antiquity.
+It is believed that the temple belongs to the 12th-century Chozha period.
+Since the whole temple was constructed with bricks, no inscriptions have been found to prove its antiquity.
 This place was called Rajamapuram.
-It was told that this name is always used to identify among the Tamil Samanars living in Mannargudi.
+It was said that this name is always used to identify among the Tamil Samanars living in Mannargudi.

 The Moolavar in the sanctum was installed in recent years ( 1986 ).
-The previous Moolavar images are installed in a Sub Sanctums.
+The previous Moolavar images are installed in a Sub Sanctum.

-The present structure of the mandapas and sub-shrines are added to the original temple, in stages.
+The present structure of the mandapas and sub-shrines was added to the original temple in stages.

 CONTACT DETAILS